-2.14 APPLICABLE STANDARDS
+2.15 APPLICABLE STANDARDS

 Standard Description

 BS 4884-1 This document conforms to BS4884-1 1992 Specification for presentation

-00 1001 1 of essential information.
+of essential information.

 BS 4884-2 This document conforms to BS4884-2 1993 Guide to content

 BS 4884-3 This document conforms to BS4884-3 1993 Guide to presentation

 BS EN 60068-2-1

 (Minimum -30 °C (-22 °F)

-temperature) 30 0 (22 1)
+temperature)

 BS EN 60068-2-2

 (Maximum +70 °C (158 °F)

 temperature)

 BS EN 60068-2-6 Ten sweeps in each of three major axes

-(Vibration) 5 Hz to 8 Hz at $\pm$ 7.5 mm
+(Vibration) 5 Hz to 8 Hz at \pm 7.5 mm

-(violation) 8 Hz to 500 Hz at 2 gn
+(vibration) 8 Hz to 500 Hz at 2 gn

 BS EN 60068-2-27 Three shocks in each of three major axes

 (Shock) 15 gn in 11 ms

 BS EN 60068-2-30

 (Damp heat cyclic) 20 °C to 55 °C at 95% relative humidity for 48 hours

 BS EN 60068-2-78

-(Damp heat static) 40 °C at 95% relative humidity for 48 hours
+40 °C at 95% relative humidity for 48 hours

-BS EN 60950 Safety of information technology equipment, including electrical business
+(Damp heat static) BS EN 60950 Safety of information technology equipment including electrical business

-(Electrical safety) equipment
+Safety of information technology equipment, including electrical business

-BS EN 61000-6-2
+(Electrical safety) BS EN 61000-6-2 equipment

+EMC Conoria Immunity Standard (Industrial)

 (Electro-magnetic EMC Generic Immunity Standard (Industrial)

 Compatibility)

-BS EN 61000-6-4
+BS EN 61000-6-4 EMO Concerie Environment (Industrial)

 (Electro-magnetic EMC Generic Emission Standard (Industrial)

-Compatibility)
+Compatibility) BS EN 60529 IDGE (front of module when installed into the control need with the cooling

-BS EN 60529 IP65 (front of module when installed into the control panel with the sealing
+IP65 (front of module when installed into the control panel with the sealing

 (Degrees of protection gasket)

 provided by IP42 (front of module when installed into the control panel WITHOUT

 enclosures) being sealed to the panel)

 UL508 12 (Front of module when installed into the control panel with the sealing

 NEMA rating gasket).

-(Approximate) 2 (Front of module when installed into the control panel WITHOUT being

-sealed to the panel)
+(Approximate) 2 (Front of module when installed into the control panel WITHOUT being sealed to the panel)

+IEEE C37.2

-IEEE C37.2 Under the scope of IEEE 37.2, function numbers can also be used to
+Under the scope of IEEE 37.2, function numbers can also be used to

 (Standard Electrical represent functions in microprocessor devices and software programs.

-Power System Device The controller is device number 11L-8000 (Multifunction device protecting
+The controller is device number 11L-8000 (Multifunction device protecting

-Function Numbers and Line (generator) -module).
+Power System Device Function Numbers and Line (generator) -module).

-Contact Designations)
+Line (generator) -module).

+Contact Designations) As the module is configurable by the concreter OEM the functions

 As the module is configurable by the generator OEM, the functions

 covered by the module vary.
-Depending on module configuration, the

-device numbers included within the module could be:
+Depending on module configuration, the device numbers included within the module could be:

+2 Time delay starting or closing relay

 2 - Time delay starting or closing relay

 3 - Checking or interlocking relay

 5 - Stopping device

 6 - Starting circuit breaker

 8 - Control power disconnecting device

 10 - Unit sequence switch

 11 - Multifunction device

 12 - Overspeed device

 14 - Under speed device